 Languages are fascinating.
-All of us speak at least one and we often use them to communicate information, to portray our identity, or to categorize the world around us.
+All of us know at least one and we often use them to communicate information, to portray our identity, or to categorize the world around us.

 By studying language and how particular languages work, we reflect upon one of the most fundamental aspects of being human, the ability to communicate through language.
 The field of linguistics provides an opportunity to learn not only about our own language but also about ourselves as human beings; not only about the language of others but about how others see the world and interpret life.